Dr Matt Clayton – Course Organiser

 Dr Josie Cashman – Course Organiser

 Josie graduated with Distinction from Brighton and Sussex Medical School in 2010, with honours in several subjects.
 During her medical training, she also completed an intercalated degree in Psychology with First Class Honours at King’s College, London.
 As part of her academic foundation training programme, she was involved in anaesthetic research looking at the incidence of AF after oesophagectomy.
 She chose ACCS Anaesthetics in order to gain more medical experience and allow her to complete the Membership of the Royal College of Physicians exams.
-She completed her core training in St George’s School of Anaesthesia, London, and is currently working in as an ST7 dual ICU/Anaesthetic trainee in South West London.
+She completed her core training in St George’s School of Anaesthesia, London, and is currently working in as Consultant in Intensive Care and Anaesthesia at Kingston Hospital Foundation NHS Trust.

 Dr Stephen Daly - Course Organiser